Need to know

-Although neither of the Ikea wall ovens we tested made our Recommended list in our reviews, both scored very well, especially given their low price point.
+Although none of the Ikea wall ovens we tested made our Recommended list in our wall oven reviews, they all scored very well, especially given their low price point.

 Ikea ovens impressed in our tests.

-Likewise, Ikea offer quality options when it comes to cooktops across their gas, ceramic and induction ranges.
-Our experts were impressed by their performance for their modest prices, and two models scored a CHOICE Recommendation after rating higher than 80% overall.
+Likewise, Ikea offers quality options when it comes to cooktops across its gas, ceramic and induction ranges.
+Our experts were impressed by their performance for their modest prices, and three models scored a CHOICE Recommendation after rating higher than 80% overall.
 Some models definitely perform better than others, so check out our full review results to get the best one.